-Stay in an 18th century fortified palace in Rajasthan surrounded by an unspoiled village filled with unbelievable architectural treasures.
+Stay in an 18th century fortified palace in Rajasthan, way off the tourist radar and surrounded by an unspoiled village filled with unbelievable architectural treasures.
 Surajgarh is positively astonishing!
-Purple Dragon pioneered LGBT travel to India.
+Purple Dragon pioneered LGBT travel to India but our journeys of a lifetime are open to everyone!

 Your Night in the Maharajha's Palace in Rajasthan!